kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 #### Granter Capabilities

-When signing for a capability the wallet will display the capability divided into `granter` and `acceptor` capabilities.
-A capability will be classified as a `granter` capability by default, but should regardless be explicitely defined as such when applicable.
-The rational is that granting is more sensitive than accepting in general.
+When signing for capabilities the wallet will display the capabilities grouped by `granter` and `acceptor` capabilities.
+A capability will be classified as a `granter` capability by default, but should regardless be explicitly defined as such when applicable.
+The rationale is that granting is more sensitive than accepting in general.

 In the following example, the `TRANSFER` capability is a `granter` capability.
 The wallet will display the capability as part of the `granter` capabilities for the user who is signing for this capability.

+NOTE: The `name, module, description, hash` and `blessed` fields are fields that currently are not used.
+They are already there to allow wallets to make use of those fields in the future.
+For example to help a user understand the smart contract with a explorer view.

 ```json
 {